 Tolerance of those of Different Faiths and Beliefs

-Little Sutton Primary is a diverse school.
+Little Sutton Primary is proud of its diverse school family.
 We actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, collective worship and PSHE lessons, reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-The children visit places of worship that are important to different faiths.
+The children also visit places of worship that are important to different faiths.